S-M-V/s-m-v.github.io/_pages/research.md

 <span class="quote-author"> Peter Day <em>(Nature Not Mocked: Places, People and Science, 2005)</em></span>
 </div>

-Molecule-based van der Waals magnetic materials can be exfoliated down to the single-layer limit and integrated with other 2D materials to form van der Waals heterostructures, enabling precise tuning of their properties.
-Both chemical design and physical strategies (as stacking and twisting layers) offer powerful routes to control the behavior of these low-dimensional systems.
+Beyond inorganic crystals, molecule-based van der Waals magnetic materials can also be exfoliated down to the single-layer limit and integrated with other 2D materials to form van der Waals heterostructures, enabling precise tuning of their properties.
+Both chemical design and physical strategies (such as stacking and twisting layers) provide powerful routes to control the behavior of these low-dimensional systems, expanding their functionality and offering versatile tools for tunability.

 <!-- This is a comment -->
 <!-- For having controls -->